10 Easy Coldwater Fish for a Small Tank

 Similar to neon tetras in looks and many aspects of care, these fish are even better for novice fish owners because their needs are not as specific as those of tetras.

-White Cloud Mountain Minnows are very sociable and should be kept in schools of at least 5-6.
-They also get along well with other peaceful fish of a similar size.
-Avoid placing them together with territorial species of fish.
-In theory, goldfish could get along with minnows but, due to the difference in size, goldfish could inadvertently swallow their tiny tankmates.
+• Avoid placing them together with territorial species of fish.
+In theory, goldfish could get along with minnows but, due to the difference in size, goldfish could inadvertently swallow them.

-Although minnows should not live in water colder than 60°F (15°C) regularly, they do tolerate a gradual decrease in temperature for a few degrees, as long as it returns to the baseline within a couple of days.
+Although minnows should not live in water colder than 60°F (15°C) regularly, they tolerate a gradual decrease in temperature for a few degrees, as long as it returns to the baseline within a couple of days.

 Optimal water temperature: 64-72°F (18-22°C)